karldreta/Library-OdinProject/README.md

             bottomShelfSpace--;
         ```

-    I had feeling this would work since if the shelves already had books in them, then I just need to subtract the existing books from the total book space each shelf can accommodate and the result will be the limit.
-And on removal the numbers will just move down to `0` and into `negative numbers`.
+    I had feeling this would work.
+Here's the reasoning behind this approach:

+    When the page loads, if the shelves already have books (e.g., `8` books on the top shelf and `6` books on the bottom shelf), I need to set the limits to `4` for the top and `6` for the bottom.
+This means the existing books are subtracted from the total book space each shelf can accommodate.
+For example, with `12` spaces per shelf, having `8` books already on the top shelf means there are `4` spaces left for new books.

+    If a user removes a book right at the start, the `topShelfSpace` or `bottomShelfSpace` will move into negative numbers.
+For instance, if `let topShelfSpace` is initially `0` and the user removes a book, `topShelfSpace` will become `-1`.
+This continues until there are no more books to remove, making `topShelfSpace` equal to `-8`, if all `8` books are removed.

+    As users add more books, the count will move back towards zero.
+So if `topShelfSpace` is `-8` after removing all books, adding one book will make it `-7`, and so on.
+It will eventually reach zero but will never exceed the limit of `4` for adding new books.
+This approach ensures that the number of books on each shelf is properly constrained within the set limits, even when starting with pre-existing books.

+    Also since the `withdraw` button is on the books the user will not be able to remove a book unless there's a book to begin with.
+This ensures that the minimum value `topShelfSpace` or `bottomShelfSpace` can have is `-8`.

 ## Final Thoughts